samsonpaul/jack.ly/sections/about-me/About-Me.md

-Essentially, my experience at Kiip gave me the opportunity to work in an vital operations roll in a startup that grew from 4 to 40 people in my time, raised 3 rounds of venture capital funding totaling $15.3M million dollars and opened offices across the world.
+Essentially, my experience at Kiip gave me the opportunity to work in an vital operations roll in a startup that grew from 4 to 40 people in my time, raised 3 rounds of venture capital funding totaling $15.3M million dollars and opened offices around the world.

 In Feburary of 2013 I left Kiip to pursue personal development, as well as software development, by moving to Berlin, Germany.